 If you have bipolar disorder, you may be having an episode of mania if you suffer three or more of these symptoms most of the day -- nearly every day -- for one week or longer:

 Need less sleep to feel rested and energetic

 Talking very fast or talking more than usual; speech is pressured, loud, and often difficult to interpret

 Inflated self-esteem or grandiosity -- unrealistic beliefs in one's ability, intelligence, and powers; may be delusional

 Increased reckless behaviors (such as lavish spending sprees, impulsive sexual indiscretions, abuse of alcohol or drugs, bad business decisions, or reckless driving)

 If you have four or more episodes of mania and depression in a year, it's known as "rapid cycling."

-Treatment of mania often requires hospitalization as the risks for unpredictable, reckless behavior and noncompliance with treatment is high.
+Treatment of severe mania often requires hospitalization as the risks for unpredictable, reckless behavior and noncompliance with treatment is high.
 For people with extreme mania, pregnant women with mania, or those people whose mania can't be controlled with mood stabilizers, doctors sometimes also recommend electroconvulsive therapy (ECT).